Paqmind/css-positioning/README.md

-# CSS Techniques
+# CSS Positioning

-High-level CSS techniques overview for 2015
+High-level overview of CSS positioning techniques for 2015

 ## Positioning